Lenty/SLiCAP_python/docs/_build/html/_sources/userguide/schematics.rst.txt

 Inkscape runs under Windows, Linux and Mac OS.
 Inkscape versions can be downloaded from: `inkscape.org <https://inkscape.org/release/inkscape-1.0.1/>`_.

 If you import PDF files with Inkscape use the import settings *Poppler/Cairo import*.
-With this selection, fonts will be concverted into *Bezier curves*.
+With this selection, fonts will be converted to *Bezier curves*.